Lamprocapnos spectabilis

 Print Grow Guide

 These delicate-looking plants are actually sturdy and trouble-free additions to the perennial border or woodland garden.
-An old-fashioned beauty, Dicentra spectabilis bears arching stems of pendant, puffy heart-shaped blooms in pink or white and can grow to three feet tall and as wide where happy.
-The longer-blooming, shorter forms boast attractive green to blue-green foliage that is lovely in the garden from spring to fall.
-Both types make excellent cut flowers.
+An old-fashioned beauty, Lamprocapnos spectabilis bears arching stems of pendant, puffy heart-shaped blooms in pink or white and can grow to three feet tall and as wide where happy.

-Planting: Potted Dicentra should be planted with the crown at soil level.
-Bareroot Dicentra spectabilis should be planted with the crown 2″ below the soil line, but the crown of smaller bareroot varieties should be 1″ below the soil line.
+Planting: Potted Lamprocapnos should be planted with the crown at soil level.
+Bareroot should be planted with the crown 2″ below the soil line.

 Light/Watering: Bleeding Heart thrives in partial to full shade, although flowering is best with morning sun and afternoon shade.
-Some species, such as D. formosa and hybrids, are more tolerant of sun and heat.
-Consistent watering is preferred by all.
-D. spectabilis will go dormant during dry conditions in summer.
+L. spectabilis will go dormant during dry conditions in summer.
+Consistent watering is preferred.

 Fertilizer/Soil and pH: These plants are at their best in evenly moist, rich soil in partial to full shade.
 A two-inch layer of mulch will help buffer soil moisture and keep the ground cooler.
 A slightly acidic soil (pH 6.0 to 6.5) is ideal, but plants will tolerate a pH up to 7.5.
 Apply compost or a general purpose, granular fertilizer in spring.

-Companions: Dicentra is lovely with other denizens of light shade such as Aquilegia, Ferns, Tiarella, Campanula, Alchemilla, Phlox divaricata, and Pulmonaria, and truly enlivens woodland gardens.
-Plant D. spectabilis with Hosta or spreading perennial Geraniums, or fill in with annuals when this plant goes dormant in summer.
+Companions: Lamprocapnos is lovely with other denizens of light shade such as Aquilegia, Ferns, Tiarella, Campanula, Alchemilla, Phlox divaricata, and Pulmonaria, and truly enlivens woodland gardens.
+Plant L. spectabilis with Hosta or spreading perennial Geraniums, or fill in with annuals when this plant goes dormant in summer.

 Dividing/Transplanting: If desired, plants can be gingerly divided in early spring; gently separate the brittle roots, replanting vigorous pieces from the outer edge of the plant.